-- Business Systems Evolution Implemented Customer Care and Billing for telecom and wireless lines of business in one system, giving one-stop shopping across the full territory.
-Service representatives can handle installations and activations for both lines of business in one call. - (#)
+- Business Systems Evolution Implemented customer care and billing for telecom and wireless lines of business in one system, giving one-stop shopping across the full territory.
+Service representatives can handle installations and activations for both lines of business in one call. - Work has begun on moving cable into that system, which is expected to be completed by end of 2013.